yaikobzeray/dev-journal/activity_log.md

 Reduced Django Docker image build time by 60% through better layer ordering and .dockerignore.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Friday, 19 July 2024 — Entry 1

+Reviewed PR feedback and revised the authentication module.
+Code review is underrated as a learning tool.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*